mohansandesh/koa-route-controllers/README.md

 # Koa Route Controllers

 *Ruby on Rails* style routing for *Koa.js*.
-Define app routes as controller actions.
+Define app routes as MVC controller actions.

-It uses [koa-router](https://github.com/koajs/router) package underneath, which also provides URL helpers.
+It uses [koa-router](https://github.com/koajs/router) package internally, which also provides URL helpers.

 ## Example

 Below is an example of a controller and routes.
-Find a working [basic example](examples/hello.js) and a [blog example](examples/blog/) in the examples directory.
+Find a working [basic example](https://github.com/mohansandesh/koa-route-controllers/blob/main/examples/hello.js) and a [blog example](https://github.com/mohansandesh/koa-route-controllers/tree/main/examples/blog) in the examples directory.

 ```js
 // Controller Class